Alex-Pennington/PC-ALE/docs/ARCHITECTURE.md

 │  • SoapySDR/UHD (SDR hardware)                                  │
 └─────────────────────────────────────────────────────────────────┘
 ```

+**Note on Layer Numbering:**
+- **MIL-STD-188-141** uses Layers 8-9 for the "subnetwork access" and "subnetwork dependent convergence" layers (what we call PAL)
+- **This documentation** uses Layers 1-5 for clarity, with the modem as Layer 1 (Physical)
+- PAL provides the hardware abstraction that military standards describe as Layers 8-9

 **Key Point:** PC-ALE core code **never calls ALSA/WASAPI directly**.
 It only uses PAL interfaces.
 Platform implementations provide the concrete classes.